Xfers/straitsx-tokens/README.md

 #### Relay Transitions

 Note that these transitions are just meant to redirect calls to the corresponding token contract and hence their names have an added prefix `proxy`.
-While, redirecting the contract preapres the `initiator` value that is the address of the caller of the proxy contract.
+While, redirecting the contract prepares the `initiator` value that is the address of the caller of the proxy contract.

 | Transition signature in the proxy contract  | Target transition in the token contract |
 |--|--|